aws/aws-cdk-go/awscdk/awslambda/README.md

 ## Lambda with SnapStart

-SnapStart is currently supported only on Java 11 and later [Java managed runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
+SnapStart is currently supported on Python 3.12, Python 3.13, .NET 8, and Java 11 and later [Java managed runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
 SnapStart does not support provisioned concurrency, Amazon Elastic File System (Amazon EFS), or ephemeral storage greater than 512 MB.
 After you enable Lambda SnapStart for a particular Lambda function, publishing a new version of the function will trigger an optimization process.

 See [the AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) to learn more about AWS Lambda SnapStart